google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ### Considerations

-As you're now in control of the entire media buffering experience, I suggest you consider the device's battery level and the "Data-Saver Mode" user preference when thinking about preloading.
+As you're now in control of the entire media buffering experience, I suggest you consider the device's battery level, the "Data-Saver Mode" user preference and the network information when thinking about preloading.

 #### Battery awareness